jerobado/Study/Technical Inverview Questions/Questions.md

 Compilation process
-- C# code is translateed to Common Intermediate Language (CIL)
+- C# code is translated to Common Intermediate Language (CIL)
 - CIL is executed by the Common Language Runtime (CLR)

 ## C#